AZ-X/AZ-X/README.md

 > ->This made me smile :-)

-IPFS has used different kinds of hashing algorithms, different ways to format the hashes, and will change the default algorithm for building the merkle-trees, so basically ***the same content*** now has a gigantic number of possible names/addresses, which defeats the entire purpose, and yes, files hashed using different strategies aren’t automagically compatible
+IPFS has used different kinds of hashing algorithms, different ways to format the hashes, and will change the default algorithm for building the merkle-trees, so basically ***the same content*** now has a gigantic number of possible names/addresses, which defeats the entire purpose, and yes, files hashed using different strategies aren't automagically compatible
 And yes, that makes you upset even a flipflop.

 > ->This made me smile :-)